cnerg/cnerg.github.com/community/manual/expectations.md

 under the expectations described here.
 This will also provide you a time to provide feedback to me on my role as an advisor.
-You will be asked to provide a formal report of the following: Your progress during the previous time period, including a self-assessment of that work, Your goals for the coming semester, Any concerns of frustrations you have with the CNERG community, including myself.
+You will be asked to provide a formal report of the following: Your progress during the previous time period, including a self-assessment of that work, your goals for the coming semester, any concerns of frustrations you have with the CNERG community, including myself.